Echo360 (EchoVideo): Browser Capture (record on any computer while online)

 IMPORTANT NOTE: It is not recommended to use an Incognito window (Google Chrome), InPrivate window (Edge), or Private Window, (Firefox).

-Log into EchoVideo from echo360.org or within Canvas.
-Then, from the Create button, click New Browser Capture while using a supported browser.
 There are a few methods to access the Browser Capture tool.
 A new browser tab will open when clicked.
+View the various methods below:

 Start a Browser Capture Recording